 CRYRING@ESR can store, cool and decelerate heavy, highly charged ions down to a few 100 keV/nucleon.
 It features excellent vacuum conditions to achieve ion beam lifetimes of several seconds to minutes for even the highest charge states of ions.
 It is equipped with an electron cooler, as well as with a gas-jet target.
 Moreover, an independent injector beamline will allow for standalone operation during commissioning and prototyping while the FAIR accelerators are unavailable.

 The ions are kept in orbit by twelve 30° magnetic dipoles and a number of magnetic quadrupoles and sextupoles (not shown in the figure) in six of the twelve straight sections.
-The other six sections house an injection and an extraction system, an rf-gap for deceleration and acceleration , and the electron cooler.
+The other six sections implement the injection system, the beam extraction, beam diagnostics, an rf-gap for de- or acceleration, and the electron cooler.
 Finally, one section is available for experimental installations as for instance a gas target.

 54.17 m (ESR/2)

 0.054 – 1.44 Tm (– 0.8 Tm for protons/antiprotons)

 Maximum energy for p, pbar

 N2 equiv.
 10-12 – 10-11 mbar